‘The Witcher’: CD Projekt Set To Develop New Game

 PSU provided the following translation from Adam Kiciński in regard to the recent gaming developments.

-“We have already been working on another single-player game, we have created a relatively clear concept that is waiting for further development.
+“We have already been working on another single player game, we have created a relatively clear concept that is waiting for further development.
 And this is already beginning to happen, although we do not want to spend time at the moment.
 Immediately after the completion of work on Cyberpunk 2077, work on the next title will start from a hoof.
-We have two worlds and within these worlds, we want to create games, therefore all planned games are either Witcher or Cyberpunk.”
+We have two worlds and within these worlds, we want to create games, therefore all planned games are either ‘witcher’ or ‘cyberpunk.'”

-It was also noted that a smaller production crew would be involved with the fourth Witcher installment and a much larger team was currently involved with getting Cyberpunk 77 ready as well as its post-launch content.
+It was also noted that a smaller production crew would be involved with the fourth Witcher installment.
+A much larger team was currently involved with getting Cyberpunk 2077 ready as well as its post-launch content.

 Because of the timing, GamesRadar predicts that the next Witcher installment will be ready to launch on next-gen consoles.
 This will likely include the PS5 and Xbox Series X.

-Originally released as a book series by Polish author, Andrzej Sapkowski, the books were temporarily sold out after Season 1 of the TV series dropped to the streaming service.
-Even with delays in reprinting, Sapkowski’s series became bestsellers on Amazon, the author even knocking J.K.
+Originally released as a series by Polish author Andrzej Sapkowski, the books were temporarily sold out after Season 1 of the TV series dropped to the streaming service.
+Even with delays in reprinting, Sapkowski’s series became a bestseller on Amazon, with the author even knocking J.K.
 Rowling from the top spot at one point.
-The ever-popular game, The Witcher 3: Wild Hunt, even saw a surge in new gameplay on Steam recently thanks to the TV series.
+The ever-popular game, The Witcher 3: Wild Hunt, also saw a recent surge in new gameplay on Steam thanks to the TV series.